maddalenastn/IDEAS/README.md

 Each notebook is named according to the corresponding figure. `Local_ID.ipynb` computes local intrinsic dimensionality used for **Figure 5**.
 All notebooks require an `anndata` object created as described in the [Datasets and Reproduction](#-datasets--reproduction-instructions) section.

 - **`Metadata/`**
-  Metadata extracted from public datasets.
+  Metadata extracted from open access datasets.
 These correspond to the `.obs` attribute of the `anndata` objects and include clustering results, pluripotency scores, and pseudotime annotations.

 ---